Honors Transfer Program (HTP) Mission

-The Honors Transfer Program supports the mission and values of Cañada College by:
+The HTP supports the mission and values of Cañada College by:

 - Creating an environment of scholarship that nurtures motivated students.